 It is customary to plot spectra on a log-log scale, which helps separate the low powers and low frequencies.
 This choice also naturally highlights scaling laws (Lovejoy and Schertzer, 2013; Zhu et al., 2019) as linear structures in this reference frame. geoChronR implements this convention by default, although the scales can be readily modified using ggplot2.
-In addition,

-5 the abscissa $(\log{10} f)$ is labeled according to the corresponding period, which is more intuitive than frequency to scientists reading the plot.
-To help identify significant periodicities, confidence limits can be superimposed, based on user-specified benchmarks (see 5).
-The plotSpectrum function visualizes single ensemble members (e.g. corresponding to a median age model), while plotSpectraEns visualizes the quantiles of a distribution of age-uncertain spectra as ribbons, using the eponymous ggplot2 function. periodAnnotate allows to manually highlight periods of interest, layered onto an existing 10 plot.
+In addition, the abscissa $(\log{10} f)$ is labeled according to the corresponding period, which is more intuitive than frequency to scientists reading the plot.
+To help identify significant periodicities, confidence limits can be superimposed, based on user-specified benchmarks (see Sect.
+5).
+The plotSpectrum function visualizes single ensemble members (e.g., corresponding to a median age model), while plotSpectraEns visualizes the quantiles of a distribution of age-uncertain spectra as ribbons. periodAnnotate allows us to manually highlight periods of interest, layered onto an existing plot.